codefresh-io/docs.codefresh.io/_docs/promotions/promotion-policy.md

 Deleting a Promotion Policy removes it from all the Products and Environments it is assigned to.

-## Visualizing Promotion Workflows in Releases
+## Visualize Promotion Workflows in Releases

 TBD